 Pastina’s small size and quick cooking time make it an excellent substitute for other grains or pasta in various cuisines:

-- Asian Fusion: Use pastina in place of noodles in soups or stir-fries.
+- Asian Fusion: Use patina in place of noodles in soups or stir-fries.

-- Mexican-Inspired Dishes: Add cooked pastina to corn, black beans, and lime juice for a fresh twist on classic flavors.
+- Mexican-Inspired Dishes: Add cooked pasta to corn, black beans, and lime juice for a fresh twist on classic flavors.

 Meal Prep with Pastina

-Because pastina cooks so quickly, it’s ideal for meal prepping.
+Because pasta cooks so quickly, it’s ideal for meal prepping.
 Cook a batch in advance and store it in the refrigerator for use in soups, salads, or quick dinners throughout the week.

 Conclusion: The Timeless Appeal of Pastina